Eve-dev-tech/Customer-segmentation/README.md

-# Customer Segmantation with Unsupervised-learning
+# Customer Segmantation using credit card customer data
 This project uses credit card Customer Data to identify different segments in the existing customers, based on their spending patterns as well as past interaction with the bank.

 This project is part of my MIT IDSS Data science and Machine Learining coursework.

+## proposed technique

-## MLS Case study: Unsupervised Learning
+## Unsupervised Learning
 ----------------------------------------

 I will be using the Credit Card Customer Data for this case study.